 My guess is that everybody will have a different understanding of the term ‘ultralight’.
 I have decided to make it 1 pound (453 grams) per person.
 There is no particular reason for taking this number and not some other.
 But I have been carrying backpacks for well over 3 decades so far.
 So I have some feeling about what such a limit may mean when you take into account all the other stuff in the pack.

-But the weight is not the only important parameters.
+But the weight is not the only important parameter.
 The packed size also plays a big role, otherwise we would all use closed-cell foam pads which are even lighter.
 In view of the packed size, nothing is better than inflatable pads of course.
 There is also a big difference in comfort when you compare these two very different constructions.

 My list of ultralight backpacking sleeping pads